paoloserra/MeerKATHI-docs/sphinx/manual/intro/index.rst

 :ref:`image_HI`
 ^^^^^^^^^^^^^^^

-This worker is used to create spectra-line cubes.
+This worker creates spectral-line cubes and images.
 It can subtract the continuum via both model and UVLIN-like subtraction, Doppler correct, flag solar RFI, perform automated iterative cleaning with 3D clean masks, and, finally, run a spectral-line source finder.